wheresrhys/fetch-mock/docs/api.md

 ### Filtering
 Most of the methods below accept two parameters, `(filter, method)`
 - `filter` Enables filtering fetch calls for the most commonly use cases.
 It can be:
     - the name of a route
     - The value of `matcher` or `matcher.toString()` for any unnamed route.
 You _can_ pass in the original regex or function as a matcher, but they will be converted to strings and used to look up values in fetch-mock's internal maps of calls, _not_ used as regexes or functions executed on teh url
-    - An exact url
+    - If `filter` is a string, and it does not match any routes, it is asumed the string is a url, and calls to `fetch` made with that url are returned
     - `true` for matched calls only
     - `false` for unmatched calls only
     - `undefined` for all calls to fetch
 - `method` A http method to filter by

 #### `called(filter, method)`
 Returns a Boolean indicating whether fetch was called and a route was matched.
 If `filter` is specified it only returns `true` if that particular route was matched.